-An encumbrance system is not maintained to account for commitments resulting from approved purchase orders, work orders and contracts.
+An encumbrance system is maintained to account for commitments or assignments resulting from approved purchase orders, work orders and contracts.
+However, the School District attempts to liquidate all encumbrances at year-end.
+Encumbrances outstanding at year-end are not reported within committed or assigned fund balances.